snjagor/mcPStarMPPT/README.md

 - `poll` : shorter stats display
 - `eeprom` : just output the configurable charger settings
-- `json` : for most cmds will output data into a json file
+- `json` : output data into a json file for external use

 - `logs` : output logs from either days-ago, hourmeter, or memory address